 Chanel n°5 may be the most iconic perfume in history, but it was not the first.
 Although a few other perfumes came before this one, it’s arguably the one that has made the biggest impact on the luxury fragrance demand.

-Chanel No. 5 uses aldehydes, a synthetic element that had never been used in perfume before.
+Chanel No. 5 uses aldehydes, a synthetic element never before used in perfume.
 It smells crisp and fresh and creates a harmonious scent when combined with floral aromas like rose, iris, and lily of the valley.

-It’s clear that this is one of the most iconic French perfumes you can buy.
+This is undoubtedly one of the most iconic French perfumes you can buy.
 As Marilyn Monroe said in the 50s when asked what she wore to bed, “I only wear Chanel No. 5.”

 Today Chanel No. 5 has been represented by the face of stunning French actress Marion Cotillard, continuing the trend of this perfume as the crème de la crème.